 At the Royal Australasian College he was elected to council in 1963, served for 12 years on the court of examiners, was vice president for two years from 1972 and president from 1974 to 1975.
 As president he conferred an honorary FRCS on his friend, Rodney, Lord Smith of Marlow.
 In the New Zealand branch of the BMA he was honorary general secretary from 1958 to 1963.

-He married Eleanor Luke in 1943, by whom he had a daughter, Rosalind Frances, who became a doctor in Christchurch, and three sons, one of whom, John Kenneth, became professor of mechanical engineering, the second, Anthony Evan Gerald, a Rhodes scholar, became professor of renal medicine at St Bartholomew’s Hospital, but died in 1996.
+He married Eleanor Luke in 1943, by whom he had a daughter, Rosalind Frances, who became a doctor in Christchurch, and three sons, one of whom, John Kenneth, became professor of mechanical engineering, the second, Anthony Evan Gerald, a Rhodes scholar, became professor of renal medicine at St Bartholomew's Hospital, but died in 1996.
 His third son, Christopher Taylor, became a paramedic in St John, Southland.
-His first wife died in 1978 and he married his former secretary, Patricia Mary Cryer, in 1980.
+His first wife died in 1978 and he married Patricia Mary Cryer, in 1980.
 A keen sportsman he achieved two holes in one at golf, continued to ski until he required a knee replacement, played fiercely competitive bridge and was a keen gardener.
 He died on 12 July 2006.